 Do males choose mates by female mating status?
 Experiment 3.
 We tested whether virgin males would mate with a female that had mated immediately before or 24 h earlier.
-A virgin male (7-13 d old) was introduced to a virgin female (1-2 d old) (1st introduction).
-If copulation took place, the male was removed after copulation had finished and a new virgin male (7-13 d old) was introduced to the same female (2nd introduction).
-If copulation took place, the male was removed after copulation had finished and the twice-mated female was then kept in a microcentrifuge tube (1.5 ml) with a small section of bean pod at $26 \pm 2^{\circ}$ C and L12:D12 for 24 h.
-The female (now 2-3 days old) was paired with a new virgin male (7-13 d old) (3rd introduction) to test if they would copulate.
+A virgin male (7-13 days old) was introduced to a virgin female (1-2 days old) (1st introduction).
+If copulation took place, the male was removed after copulation had finished and a new virgin male (7-13 days old) was introduced to the same female (2nd introduction).
+If copulation took place, the male was removed after copulation had finished and a new virgin male (7-13 days old) was introduced to the same female (2nd introduction).
+If copulation took place, the male was removed after copulation had finished and the twice-mated female was then kept in a microcentrifuge tube (1.5 ml) with a small section of bean pod at 26 ± 2 °C and L12:D12 for 24 h.
+The female (now 2-3 days old) was paired with a new virgin male (7-13 days old) (3rd introduction) to test if they would copulate.
 Only females that copulated after an introduction were tested for the next male introduction.
 The experiment was repeated for 12 females with a total of 33 males.

 Experiment 4.
 We further tested the effect of female mating status on male choice by pairing live males with dead females that were either virgin or mated.
 This prevented any behavioural influence from the female and ensured any choice was determined by the male.
-Individually isolated virgin females (1-2 d old) from the same cohort were placed individually in an arena, either with a virgin male or alone.
+Individually isolated virgin females (1-2 days old) from the same cohort were placed individually in an arena, either with a virgin male or alone.
 Once copulation was completed, the male was removed.
-Females that copulated and females that were kept alone were killed by immediately transferring the arenas, sealed in aluminium foil, to a -80°C freezer for 40-45 min.
+Females that copulated and females that were kept alone were killed by immediately transferring the arenas, sealed in aluminium foil, to a - 80 °C freezer for 40-45 min.
 The female thrips were then removed from the freezer and allowed to defrost for at least 10 min.
 An individual dead female (virgin or mated) was placed in a new wax arena, as described above.
-A live virgin male (7-10 d old) was introduced individually to the dead virgin or dead mated female.
+A live virgin male (7-10 days old) was introduced individually to the dead virgin or dead mated female.
 Different males were used for every observation.
 The behaviours were recorded.
 Each treatment was replicated 14-16 times.

-Data analysis
+Data analysis.
 Non-parametric tests were used throughout because the data were not normally distributed.
 The frequencies of behaviours were compared between treatments with Fisher's exact test with the frequencies of pairs that did or did not exhibit the behaviour as one factor and the age or mating status as the other factor.
 Durations of behaviours were compared between treatments with a Mann-Whitney test with continuity correction or a Kruskal-Wallis test.
 Associations between variables were tested with a Spearman's rank correlation test.
 Data were summarised with medians and ranges because they were non-parametric and highly skewed.
 All data were analysed with R 4.0.332.